 Portrait photography is one of the most common styles out there.

-These pictures capture an individual/group personality and mood.
+These pictures capture an individual/group’s personality and mood.

-Photos are commonly posed, but there is also full body and even candid.
+Photos are commonly posed, but there are also full-body and even candid.

 Photojournalism is storytelling via photo.

 They should be as objective and truthful as possible while capturing candid moments on the fly for the perfect shot.

 Photojournalists usually come to planned events to capture spontaneous moments to be published in magazines and newspapers.